How is Lee Valley Regional Park Authority Funded?

 The Authority is community focused and commercially driven and generates the majority of its income from commercial and business activities, maximising a range of opportunities in order to lessen the demand on council tax payers.

-Lee Valley Regional Park Authority has a statutory remit to develop and preserve leisure, recreation, sport and nature and so the money raised through the levy is directed to assets such as its eight Green Flag winning open spaces, three Green Heritage Sites and is sport and leisure venues.
+Lee Valley Regional Park Authority has a statutory remit to develop and preserve leisure, recreation, sport and nature and so the money raised through the levy is directed to assets such as its eight Green Flag winning open spaces, Green Heritage Site and its sport and leisure venues.

-Following agreement by the Authority’s Executive Committee and the full Authority on 23 January 2020, elected Members drawn from across the region have approved a 0% change in the levy for 2020/21.
-This is the eleventh consecutive year the levy has not increased.
-The total amount to be raised by the levy for 2020/21 remains at £9.6 million.
+Following agreement by the Authority’s Executive Committee and the full Authority on 19 January 2023, elected Members drawn from across the region have approved an increase of 9% in the levy for 2023/24.
+The total amount to be raised by the levy for 2023/24 has increased to £10.6 million

-This amounts to 80p per head of population per year in the region.
-It was 81p in 2019/20.
-It is 36.7% of the maximum chargeable.
+This amounts to 90p per head of population per year in the region.
+It was estimated at 81p in 2022/23.
+It is 34.1% of the maximum chargeable.